shyama7004/OpenCV-Personal-Documentation/Main-Concepts/Basic Operations on Images.md

 plt.show()
 ```
+For more details click on this Link : [Code explanation](https://github.com/shyama7004/OpenCV-Personal-Documentation/tree/main/More%20Explanation)

 See the result below.
 (Image is displayed with matplotlib.
 So RED and BLUE channels will be interchanged):

 ![Image with Borders](https://docs.opencv.org/4.x/border.jpg)